 Flutter doctor checks your environment and installation status to show if there are any platform dependencies you need to complete the setup.
 Run the following command and check the output carefully for any remaining task you may need to complete (report shows in the bold text).

-Once you have finished every task, you can run flutter doctor command again to verify everything has been done correctly.
+Once you have finished every task, you can run the flutter doctor command again to verify everything has been done correctly.

 For android setup, you need to install android studio.